Ray O'Connor: Early political career

 After encouragement from his father, O'Connor contested the Metropolitan Province of the Western Australian Legislative Council at the 1956 state election as an "independent Liberal" candidate, receiving 884 votes out of 15,159.
+He campaigned against the abolition of the Legislative Council, saying that it needed to be rejuvenated and have more young people elected to it.
 From 1957 to 1960, he was a used car sales proprietor in Inglewood, from 1957, he was a director of the Town and Country Terminating Building Society, and from 1964 to 1966, he was a director of the Town and Country Permanent Building Society.
-This garnered him interest from the Liberal Party, so Keith Watson asked him to join the party in 1957 and contest the seat of North Perth in the Legislative Assembly, which was held by Labor's Stan Lapham.
-O'Connor won the seat off a 8.2% swing at the 1959 state election on 21 March, the same election in which David Brand was elected premier.
+This garnered him interest from the Liberal Party, so Liberal MLC Keith Watson asked him to join the party in 1957 and contest the seat of North Perth in the Legislative Assembly, which was held by Labor's Stan Lapham.
+O'Connor won the seat off a 8.2 percent swing at the 1959 state election on 21 March, the same election in which David Brand became premier.

-The electoral district of North Perth was abolished at the 1962 state election, so O'Connor transferred to the adjacent electoral district of Mount Lawley.
+The electoral district of North Perth was abolished at the 1962 state election due to a redistribution, so O'Connor transferred to the adjacent electoral district of Mount Lawley.
+Before becoming a minister, O'Connor's interests were in police and housing.
+He often suggested changes to the Police Act to the party room, believing it was out of date.
 In March 1965, he became the honorary minister assisting the minister for railways and transport, Charles Court.
-Following the passage of the Constitution Acts Amendment Act 1965 in August that year, the ministry was expanded by two, allowing O'Connor to take over from Court as the minister for transport.
-From February 1967, O'Connor was also the minister for railways.
+Following the passage of the Constitution Acts Amendment Act 1965 in August that year, the ministry was expanded by two, allowing O'Connor to take over from Court as the minister for transport, and from February 1967, as the minister for railways as well.

-As the minister for transport, he introduced compulsory seatbelts.
+As the minister for transport, O'Connor introduced compulsory seatbelts for passenger vehicles.
 He said that although he personally opposed compulsory seatbelts as an "infringement on individuals' rights", cabinet approved it so he had to introduce the legislation for it.
 In an interview in 1996, he said that compulsory seatbelts "turned out to be the right thing, no doubt about that".
 As the minister for railways, he oversaw the gauge standardisation project of the railway between Perth and Kalgoorlie, which enabled people to travel to and from the eastern states by rail without changing trains.
-In February 1970, he travelled on the inaugural Indian Pacific train from Sydney to Perth.
+In February 1970, he travelled on the inaugural Indian Pacific train from Sydney to Perth, a journey only made possible by the gauge standardisation.

-O'Connor had a reputation for being a successful gambler, having allegedly won $100,000 betting on horse races once, although he denied this.
+O'Connor had a reputation for being a successful gambler, having allegedly won A$100,000 betting on horse races once, although he denied this.
 He became involved in controversy when, during a debate on legislation to form the Totalisator Agency Board (TAB), he said that he had been offered a bribe to oppose the TAB.
 The chairman of the subsequent royal commission said he personally believed the bribe had been offered, but that could not be proven.